Nevenall/ghosting-the-edge/02 The Usual Suspects.md

 #### Tech and the Four Actions

-{{Overcome Obstacle}}—Repair a broken device, design and a build a new one, or place some explosives.
+{{overcome}}—Repair a broken device, design and a build a new one, or place some explosives.

-{{Create Advantage}}—Jury-rig a {Turbo Booster} for your VecD Shadow, or create some {Simple Mechanical Advantage}.
+{{create}}—Jury-rig a {Turbo Booster} for your VecD Shadow, or create some {Simple Mechanical Advantage}.

-{{Attack}}—Tech is not used directly for attacks but it can help you make the most of an attack using or targeting a device.
+{{attack}}—Tech is not used directly for attacks but it can help you make the most of an attack using or targeting a device.

-{{Defend}}—Tech is not normally used for defense.
+{{defend}}—Tech is not normally used for defense.

 #### Example Stunts